Flipboard/express-cluster/README.md

 ignored.

     {
-        count: 5,       // number of workers to spawn: defaults to CPU core count
+        count: 5,       // number of workers: defaults to os.cpus().length
         respawn: true,  // respawn process on exit: defaults to true
         verbose: false, // log what happens to console: defaults to false